Akki-2611/javascriptassessment/README.md

 # javascriptassessment
 This contains the final assessment of Metacrafters Java Script Course Project.

-Create a variable that can hold a number of NFTs.
-What type of variable might this be?
-Create an object inside your mintNFT function that will hold the metadata for your NFTs.
-The metadata values will be passed to the function as parameters.
-When the NFT is ready, you will store it in the variable you created in step 2.
+The Functionality of the project are as follows:
+Has the ability to "mint" NFTs and store them
+You should "mint" at least three NFT's
-Your listNFTs() function will print all of your NFTs metadata to the console (i.e. console.log("Name: " + someNFT.name)) For good measure, getTotalSupply() should return the number of NFTs you have created.
+Has the ability to print the details of your NFTs to the console Has the ability to print the total supply of your NFT collection to the console